Spirometry

 This can happen in smokers (in emphysema), in taking medicines that affect the lung (e.g. methotrexate or amiodarone) and in a host of other diseases that affect the lung (collagen and other diseases).

-What are static lung tumours?
+What are static lung Volumes?

 This test, most commonly done by various methods, measures the amount of air in the lungs at the end of a deep inhalation and exhalation.
 No matter how hard you try, you cannot empty all the air in your lungs.

-Measuring this air helps us diagnose diseases that lead to air retention, such as in heavy smokers (who have more air left at the end of an exhalation and typically feel bloated when walking) and other diseases that decrease or increase lung volume.
+Measuring this air helps us diagnose diseases that lead to air trapping, such as in heavy smokers (who have more air left at the end of an exhalation and typically feel bloated when walking) and other diseases that decrease or increase lung volume.

 What is Maximum Inspiratory and Expiratory Pressure?